How To Work With Travel Bloggers & Influencers – and When You Should Pay.

 - Adam talks about scouring the social media conversation and influencing it and there are a number of ways you can make your life easier here.

-- Do it right and you can sit back and let bloggers find you
+- Do it right and you can sit back and let blogger/influencers find you.

 - Keep social media account names consistent.
 Be the same exact thing on all channels so people don’t have to sweat to find you.

-- Don’t have a twitter account that you haven’t posted on for 3 months making people wonder if you’re still in business
+- Don’t have social media accounts that you haven’t posted on for months making people wonder if you’re still in business.

 - And in travel – make it clear where you are.
 The name of your nearest town or village isn’t enough.
 We need to be explicitly told what continent you’re on, and which country you’re in too!